Emacs, Perl, and Jupyter

 Install

-from the package manager.
-My system is Debian so I usedapt
+Jupyterfrom the package manager.
+My system is Debian so I usedapt:sudo apt install jupyter -

 Install

-from CPAN.
-I manage my Perl installation throughperlbrew
+Devel::IPerlfrom CPAN.
+I manage my Perl installation throughperlbrewandcpanm:cpanm Devel::IPerl - Install

 Add some lines to the

-initialization file:;; load ob-async to execute code asynchronously (require 'ob-async) ; jupyter has its own async (setq ob-async-no-async-languages-alist '("jupyter-python" "jupyter-perl"))
+.emacsinitialization file:;; load ob-async to execute code asynchronously (require 'ob-async) ; jupyter has its own async (setq ob-async-no-async-languages-alist '("jupyter-python" "jupyter-perl")) -

 I believe those lines should go before loading the babel languages.